The latest news

 Folk music troubadour and peace instigator, Shannon Beck, has returned to the Pacific NW after 4 years soaking up front porch Kentucky bluegrass and expanding her vocal expertise to integrate a wee bit o’ traditional Celtic sound.
 In that time, she traveled the globe promoting anti-violence initiatives and served at level one trauma center supporting patients and families.
 She sat at the feet of some of the world’s best teachers: a Manila garbage dump survivor, women and their children navigating the night streets of Chiang Mai, gunshot victims and their families in Chicagoland, a former President or two, and women battling for their dignity everywhere.
 Lucky for us, she’s a musician.
 Which means stories.
 Beck is now assembling her next album which will not look away from lives deepest hopes, fears, and longings.
 Want to help out? https://bit.ly/ShannonBeckNewAlbum

 The themes and images in “Windows Open Wide” reflect Shannon Beck’s rural roots.

 Beck spent her childhood roaming the Palouse hills in eastern Washington State where her streets were wheat fields and closest neighbors were coyotes.

-This album, sometimes with satyr, sometimes with longing, speaks to common themes we share: the hope for peace, the place of family and mothering, the longings of love and belonging and the importance of listening to life.
+This album speaks, sometimes with satire, sometimes with longing, to common themes we share: the hope for peace, the place of family and mothering, the longings of love and belonging and the importance of listening to life.

 “Lyrical melody lines combine with heartfelt lyrics to form a tapestry of music that leaves the listener all at once spoken to and soothed,”Annemarie Russell, performing songwriter and educator